 Registering Your Address and Other Visits to Authorities

-You must bring the following documents with you to register:
+You must bring the following documents with when you go to register:

-- If your children do not yet have a passport, you must provide their birth certificate.
-If they were born abroad, you must provide an international birth certificate or original certificate with a translation for births that occurred abroad
+- Note: if your children do not yet have a passport, you must provide their birth certificate.
+If they were born abroad, you must provide an international birth certificate or original certificate with translation.

-- Married individuals must provide a marriage certificate – the original certificate with an official German translation
+- Married couples must provide an international marriage certificate or original certificate with an official German translation

-After registering your address a registration certificate will be issued and handed out to you.
-Such a document is required, for example, to apply for the residence permit and to open a bank account.
+After registering your address, you will receive a registration certificate, which you will need, for example, to apply for a residence permit or to open a bank account.

 Please note that it is very important to be registered without interruption in Germany.
-You may not cancel the registration if you are leaving Germany for a short time, for example for a short term study or research stay in a foreign country or for a short term return journey home.
-Such an interruption automatically involves the expiration of the residence permit.
+You may not cancel the registration if you are leaving Germany for a short time, for example for a short-term study or research stay in a foreign country or for a short-term return home.
+Such an interruption automatically implicates the expiration of the residence permit.

 In Germany the public broadcasting stations ARD, ZDF, and Deutschlandradio charge a broadcasting fee, which is used to finance their programs.
 This is generally obligatory for all residents in Germany.
 The Residents' Registration Office forwards your address to the fee service and then you receive a registration form.
-The monthly fee of 17.50 euros is per apartment.
-If multiple people live together, one person registers and pays the broadcasting fee for the shared apartment.
-The fee also covers privately used vehicles.
+Find out if you can possibly be exempted from the fee.

 Change of Address

 If you move during your stay in Aachen, you must re-register your address with the Residents' Registration Office.
 Please make sure you also indicate your new address elsewhere, for example: